 Wind Energy Development

-Using our automated change detection procedure, we identified 5 wind farms with a total of 713 turbines constructed after September 1st, 2015 within LPC range.
-The LPC range wide plan uses a buffer of 667m around turbines to determine the area for which mitigation is needed.
+Using our automated change detection process, we identified five wind farms with a total of 713 turbines constructed after September 1, 2015 within LPC range.
+The RWP uses a buffer of 667 meters around turbines to determine the area for which mitigation is needed.
 Under the RWP, construction of these 713 turbines would create 129,739 acres of potential mitigation area.
-From a biological perspective, LPC avoid tall structures up to 1 mile away, and areas within 1 mile of wind turbines are considered biologically disturbed, or degraded habitat.
+From a biological perspective, however, LPC avoid tall structures up to 1 mile away.
+FWS considers areas within 1 mile of wind turbines as biologically disturbed or degraded habitat.
 When a 1 mile buffer is considered, these 713 turbines create 257,577 acres of habitat disturbance for LPC.

 Oil and Gas

-Oil and gas drilling permits and production records are maintained by state oil and gas commissions, including project start dates and well locations.
-In theory, these records can be used to measure the number and location of disturbances within LPC habitat due to oil and gas drilling.
-We obtained all records (378) of new wells reported after September 1st 2015 located within LPC range, and verified the construction of a new well using before and after satellite imagery where available.
-Satellite images revealed new wells within 500 m of reported locations for only 178 records (57%) of 310 that we could inspect (Table 1).
+We used two methods to identify oil and gas wells constructed after September 1, 2015.
+The first method is based on reviewing oil and gas drilling permits and production records maintained by state oil and gas commissions, including project start dates and well locations.
+In theory, these records can identify the number and location of disturbances within LPC habitat from oil and gas activities.
+We obtained all records (378) of new wells reported between September 1, 2015 and [insert end date] within LPC range.

+We then used satellite images to verify whether each well actually existed.
+We first had to determine if satellite images were available to verify the presence of each well.
+For 310 of the wells, we found useable images of their reported location.
+For the remaining 68 wells, all images were unusable because they captured too many clouds.
+Of those 310 wells, we found that only 178 (57%) actually existed—meaning the images showed a well within 500 m of the location reported in the state records (Table 1).
+If a well appeared more than 500 m from its reported location, our confidence was low that it represented the reported well.

-Table 1 Counts of new oil and gas wells reported by state oil and gas commissions constructed after September 1st, 2015, and located within Lesser prairie-chicken range.
-Inspected wells were those locations able to be examined using satellite data, of which we report the number, and percent, of these locations at which new wells were visible (detected).
+Table 1.
+Counts of new oil and gas wells within LPC range that were reported by state oil and gas commissions constructed between September 1, 2015 and [insert end date].
+‘Inspected’ wells were those for which we found usable satellite images.
+Of those wells, only the “detected” ones actually existed according to satellite images.